-Bicycles, boards, or scooters are the most efficient and environmentally conscious way to get around campus.
+Bicycles, boards, and scooters provide an efficient and environmentally conscious means to get around campus.

-Persons may coast or ride upon any sidewalk or improved surface used for pedestrian purposes, subject to the following restrictions:
+People may ride or coast upon any outdoor walkway or improved surface for pedestrian use, subject to the following restrictions:

-- Riding a device on architectural or landscaped features other than sidewalks is prohibited.
+- Riding a device on any object, structure, architectural feature, or landscaped area (other than outdoor campus walkways) is prohibited.

-- The use of coasting devices is prohibited within any building or covered area on campus.
+- The use of bicycles and coasting devices is prohibited within any building or covered area on campus.

-- Persons using roller skates or rollerblades must remove them before entering any campus building.
+- People using roller skates or rollerblades must remove them before entering any campus building.

 Hoverboards and Similar Devices Prohibited

 The Consumer Product Safety Commission (CPSC) has investigated hoverboard-related fires across the country.
 For this and other safety reasons, many colleges, airlines, and municipalities have prohibited their use, charging, and storage.
 To help ensure the safety of the Bowdoin community and campus visitors, we have also decided to prohibit the use, possession, or storage of hoverboards, smart boards, balance boards, scooters, and similar devices on the Bowdoin College campus until safety standards are developed, approved by the CPSC, and implemented by the manufacturers.